statamic/cms/graphql.md

 }
 ```

+> If you have a field nested in another, rather than just the handle, you should use the parent's handle, (and grandparent's, great grandparent's, and so on).
+> e.g. `Set_TopLevelReplicator_NestedReplicator_DeeplyNestedReplicator_SetHandle`

 ### Bard

 Bard fields work the same as Replicator, except that you also have an additional `BardText` for the text fragment.